jojonium/CS-4731-Computer-Graphics/README.md

 The scene also implements lighting.
 There is a spotlight, the angle of which can be adjusted by pressing "P" and "p".
 You can also switch between smooth lighting (by pressing "M") and Gouraud lighting (by pressing "m")

+## Final Project, Part 2

+Part 2 of the Final Project builds off of the first part, but adds several graphical features.
+There is now a textured environment consisting of walls and a floor.
+Press "b" to toggle drawing the environment with textures or flat colors.
+Press "a" to turn shadows on or off.
+You can also make the objects of the mobile reflective (with "c") or refractive (with "d").